 Ataraxia and Aponia

-Within Epicureanism, the highest good is pleasure.
-Pleasure is not always a presence, however; sometimes it’s an absence: the absence of pain, the absence of desire, the absence of turmoil.
+Within Epicureanism, the highest good is a pleasure.
+However, pleasure is not always a presence; sometimes, it’s an absence: the absence of pain, desire, and turmoil.
 These absences can create the foundation of a long-lasting, happy state of being.
 Ataraxia and aponia are two key ancient Greek terms that convey these important absences.
-They are important to many kinds of ancient philosophy and are particularly essential for understanding Epicureanism.
+They are important to many ancient philosophies and particularly essential for understanding Epicureanism.

 In Ancient Greek, ataraxia translates to “untroubled.”
 Within philosophy, it refers to a calm, peaceful state of mind.
 It’s a kind of inner peace that enables a person to remain calm in the face of stress.
 The concept of ataraxia was first developed by Pyrrho, a Greek philosopher who lived from about 365-270 BC.
 Pyrrho joined Alexander the Great through wars in Persia and India, where he was exposed to Hinduism and Buddhism.
 Inspired by these religions, he brought a central belief in the importance of inner peace back to Greece.
 Here, he developed his philosophy of Pyrrhonism, with ataraxia at its center.
 Ataraxia would also go on to be central to Stoicism.
 Unlike in Pyrrhonism, where ataraxia itself is the ultimate goal, for Stoics, ataraxia is a tool to live a virtuous life.